pathbreak/odtdiff/README.md

 ![diff any two versions in git](gallery/git-second-vs-first.png)

-** While comparing ODT versions in git, create them as separate files for easy merging using LibreOfficer Writer **
+### Create versions as separate files for easy merging using Writer

 Use `--create` option: